IvoStanchev/softuni-exam/README.md

 - Firebase Realtime Database
 - Firebase Authentication

+Bug:

+ - The "Add product" page only works when you access the store.

 ## Additional information.

 This app is deployed to Firebase and can be accesed with the following URL: `https://softuni-exam-3cc55.web.app`